The Best Restaurants in Jersey City

 Battello

 In Italian, a battello is a boat, often used to ferry people ashore from a ship.
-Chef Ryan DePersio’s Battello sits right on the Hudson River shore—and, in 2021, became a new addition to New Jersey Monthly‘s annual 30 Best Restaurants list.
-Since reopening after the reconstruction of its pier, the view of the city is better than ever.
-Battello serves the “Italian without borders” cuisine that DePersio developed at the mother ship, his first restaurant, Fascino, in Montclair.
+Chef Ryan DePersio’s Battello sits right on the Hudson River shore.
+Since reopening after the reconstruction of its pier, the view of the city is better than ever, and Battello serves his “Italian-without-borders” cuisine.
 Battello is one of the premier wedding venues in the state, so a la carte tables are often hard to come by, especially on weekends, but worth it if you can get one. —Eric Levin

 502 Washington Boulevard, 201-798-1798